 If you allow your tea to steep for too long, a bitter taste can occur and the caffeine content can also rise.
 In addition to that, there’s a chance that other substances may be extracted, such as pesticides and heavy metals.

 How else can you prepare green tea?

 If you want to maximize the antioxidant content of your next cup of green tea, try soaking it for about two hours in cold water to get a pleasant flavor.
 This way, you’ll be able to take advantage of the essential properties of this natural gift.

 Three little known benefits of green tea

 A number of scientific studies have explored some benefits of drinking green tea that you probably wouldn’t have ever imagined.
 These include its ability to reduce stress, which improves your heart health.
 Let’s take a look at three little known benefits of this great tea.

 A 2009 study examined the oral health of 940 men.
 The scientists found that those who drank green tea on a regular basis had healthier gums than those who consumed it rarely or not at all.

-Based on a review of nearly 195,000 people, it was found that those who consumed up to three cups of tea a day reduced their risk of a stroke by as much as 21%.
+Also in 2009, other studies concluded that drinking green tea every day can significantly reduce your risk of a stroke.
+Based on a review of nearly 195,000 people, the researcher found that those who consumed up to three cups of tea a day reduced their risk of a stroke by as much as 21%.